yesdog/Waterdog/README.md

 Waterfall will still track upstream BungeeCord and merge changes as needed.

+*Why fork Waterfall?*

+This is a pretty crazy addition to waterfall.

 ## How To and Downloads (Server Admins)

 Download the latest jar from [CodeMC](https://ci.codemc.org/job/yesdog/job/Waterdog/)